OatmealDome/BlueBirdDX/README.md

 }
 ```

-If you would like to disable
+If you would like to disable video support, set `FFmpegBinariesFolder` to an empty string.

 ### Database Setup